arturomorarioja/kea_js_music_cds_solution/README.md

     \+ Compliant with the separation of concerns design pattern

     \- Bulky code
-2. With template literal
+2. With template literal and inline JavaScript

     \+ Efficient

     \+ Minimum code

     \- More difficult to maintain, as it contradicts the separation of concerns design pattern
+3. With template literal and event delegation

+    \+ Efficient

+    \+ Little code

+    \+ Easy to read and maintain
-3. With cloneNode()
+4. With cloneNode()

     \+ Elegant